-Internal Basis of recognition

-rating grades Definition of expected credit loss

-i.
-Performing The counterparty has a low risk of default 12-month ECL

-- and does not have any significant past-due

-amounts.

-ii.
-Under-performing There has been a significant increase in Lifetime ECL

-credit risk since initial recognition (i.e (not credit impaired)

-interest and/or principal repayment are

-more than 30 days past due).

-iii.
-Non-performing There is evidence indicating that the asset Lifetime ECL

-is credit impaired (i.e interest and/or (credit impaired)

-principal repayments are more than 90

-days past due).

-iv.
-Write-off There is evidence indicating that there is no Asset is written off

-reasonable expectation of recovery as the

-debtor is in severe financial difficulty (i.e

-interest and/or principal repayments are

-more than 180 days past due).
+Internal rating grades Definition Basis of recognition of expected credit loss i.
+Performing The counterparty has a low risk of default and does not have any significant past-due amounts.
+12-month ECL ii.
+Under-performing There has been a significant increase in credit risk since initial recognition (i.e interest and/or principal repayment are more than 30 days past due).
+Lifetime ECL (not credit impaired) iii.
+Non-performing There is evidence indicating that the asset is credit impaired (i.e interest and/or principal repayments are more than 90 days past due).
+Lifetime ECL (credit impaired) iv.
+Write-off There is evidence indicating that there is no reasonable expectation of recovery as the debtor is in severe financial difficulty (i.e interest and/or principal repayments are more than 180 days past due).
+Asset is written off